-- Make sure your cell phone is easily accessible and fully charged. - Be aware of open buildings where you can use a phone. - Take major, public paths rather than less populated shortcuts.

-- Avoid dimly lit places and talk to the Director of Security Services if lights need to be installed in an area - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - Walking back from the library very late at night is sometimes unavoidable, so try to walk with a friend or contact Safety and Security for a Safe Walk. - Carry a noisemaker (like a whistle) on your keychain. - Carry a small flashlight on your keychain. - Know the locations of our campuses Emergency Blue Lights
+- Make sure your cell phone is easily accessible and fully charged. - Be aware of open buildings where you can use a phone. - Take major, public paths rather than less populated shortcuts. - Avoid dimly lit places and talk to the Director of Security Services if lights need to be installed in an area. - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - Walking back from locations like the library and Wheelock very late at night is sometimes unavoidable, so try to walk with a friend or contact Security Services for a Safe Walk. - Carry a noisemaker (like a whistle) on your keychain. - Carry a small flashlight on your keychain. - Know the locations of our campuses Emergency Blue Lights

-Safety Tips for On and Off Campus
+Safety Tips for On and Off-Campus

 - Always keep your doors and windows locked.
-Never leave personal property unattended. - If possible, let a friend or roommate know where and with whom you'll be and when you'll return. - Trust your instincts!
-If you feel uncomfortable about someone near you on the street, in an elevator or getting off a bus, head for a populated place or yell for help. - Use well-lit and busy sidewalks. - Avoid walking alone or walking near vacant lots, alleys, construction sites, and wooded areas.
-Contact the Security Services Department for a Safe Walk when walking alone on campus. - Carry a cell phone, whistle or a personal alarm to alert people that you need help.
-Remember to program your cell phone with the Security Services Department's phone number 253.879.3311 - Attend an educational course sponsored by the Security Services Department and learn what can be done to avoid vulnerability to crimes like sexual assault, relationship violence, and stalking. - Try to park in an area that will be well-lit and heavily traveled when you return. - Lock your car doors and roll up the windows completely, even if you're only running a quick errand.
-Do not leave valuables in plain view - If you choose to drink, drink legally and responsibly.
-Remember that your ability to respond is diminished by over-consumption of alcohol.

-- Stay alert at all times and call the Security Services Department immediately to report suspicious activity. - Listening to loud music, wearing headphones or using your cell phone distracts you from being alert to potential safety issues.
-Unplug yourself and tune into your immediate environment. - When driving, be aware of pedestrians and bicyclists and yield to them when required by law - Follow all rules of the road when driving a car, riding a bike or using other forms of personal transportation such as rollerblades, skateboards or scooters. - Get to know your roommates and neighbors.
+- Never leave personal property unattended.

+- If possible, let a friend or roommate know where and with whom you'll be and when you'll return.

+- Trust your instincts!
+If you feel uncomfortable about someone near you on the street, in an elevator, or getting off a bus, head for a populated place or yell for help.

+- Use well-lit and busy sidewalks.

+- Avoid walking alone or walking near vacant lots, alleys, construction sites, and wooded areas.
+Contact the Security Services Department for a Safe Walk when walking alone on campus. - Carry a cell phone, whistle, or a personal alarm to alert people that you need help.
+Remember to program your cell phone with the Security Services phone number 253.879.3311 - Try to park in an area that will be well-lit and heavily traveled when you return. - Lock your car doors and roll up the windows completely, even if you're only running a quick errand.
+Do not leave valuables in plain view. - If you choose to drink alcohol, drink legally and responsibly.
+Remember that your ability to respond is diminished by over-consumption of alcohol. - Stay alert at all times and call Security Services immediately to report suspicious activity. - Listening to loud music, wearing headphones, or using your cell phone distracts you from being alert to potential safety issues.
+Unplug yourself and tune into your immediate environment. - When driving, be aware of pedestrians and bicyclists and yield to them when required by law. - Follow all rules of the road when driving a car, riding a bike, or using other forms of personal transportation such as rollerblades, skateboards, or scooters. - Get to know your roommates and neighbors.
 Encourage checking on each other often. - Please report any safety hazards, unsafe lighting, and defective equipment.